Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-app.md

   <img src="../images/partsunlimited/app-assessment-6.png">
 </kbd></p>

 3. Please wait while migration is in progress.
-This may take few minuites.
+This may take few minutes.
 Once the migration is Complete, we will take you to the next step.

 <kbd>
   <img src="../images/partsunlimited/app-assessment-10.png">